CalixxSpidyy/Ferris---Personal-Assitant-App/readme.md

 - **Open App**: Say "Open App" followed by the name of the application you want to open.
 For example, say "Open App Notepad" to open the Notepad application.

 - **Countdown**: Set a countdown timer by saying "Countdown" followed by the number of seconds.
 For example, say "Countdown 10" to set a 10-second countdown timer.

+- **Screenshot**: The function to automatically capture a screenshot of the entire screen and save it by saying "screenshot".

+- **Lock PC**: The function to put the PC to sleep by saying "lock PC".

+- **Sleep PC**: The function to put the PC to sleep by saying "sleep PC".

+- **Shutdown PC**: The function to shut down the PC by saying "shutdown PC".

 Note: The voice assistant may not recognize certain commands or may have limitations based on the available data and APIs.